Nicki Minaj, Meek Mill, And T.I. Among Celebs Pressing To Find #MissingDCGirls

 A post shared by Eva Marcille (@evamarcille) on

 That doesn’t change the fact that many of those missing in the D.C. area are black and Latino, two minority groups who tend to not get a lot of media attention when someone goes missing.
 With celebrities like Meek Mill, Nicki Minaj, and even T.I. getting on board to share information about the missing girls and putting pressure on law enforcement to do something, hopefully, that will change.
-Even if there are misleading reports about how many girls have vanished from Washington D.C. in 2017, every single missing person deserves to be looked for regardless of what race they represent.
+Even if there are misleading reports about how many girls have vanished from Washington, D.C., in 2017, every single missing person deserves to be looked for regardless of what race they represent.

 [Featured Image by Rick Diamond/Getty Images]